URC FAQs

 Yes.
 Thirty days following the completion of the 12-month award cycle (or, no-cost extension period) has ended, award recipients are required to complete the End of Award Report (EOAR).
 Recipients will be notified by an email containing a link to the Report, which is submitted online through the URC portal.
 Failure to submit the EOAR will deem the award recipient ineligible to apply for future URC funding until the Report is submitted and approved.
 Monthly reminders will be sent for up to 12-months until the report is completed and submitted.

-For 3 consecutive years following the close of a URC award, grant recipients will be required to complete a Grant Impact Survey.
-An email notification, with instructions for accessing the survey, will be sent to each award recipient.
-The survey is to be completed and submitted through the online portal within 30-days of receipt of the notification.
-If the survey is not submitted by the end of the 30-day period, reminder emails will be sent.
+For 3 consecutive years following the close of a URC award, grant recipients will be required to complete a project progress report.
+An email notification, with instructions for accessing the report, will be sent to each award recipient.
+The report is to be completed and submitted through the online portal within 30-days of receipt of the notification.
+If the report is not submitted by the end of the 30-day period, reminder emails will be sent.

 Course Release